 Just like with the nuts, almost any type or combination will work.
 I love to use dates, raisins, dried cherries, and dried figs, but feel free to play around with dried apricots, cranberries, prunes, mangoes, and more.

-Just be sure to use soft dried fruit (as opposed to freeze-dried fruit or crunchy dried fruit like banana chips), since the moisture from the fruit is what holds everything together.
+Just be sure to use soft dried fruit (as opposed to freeze-dried fruit or crunchy dried fruit like banana chips).
+The moisture from the fruit is what holds everything together!

 Ingredient 3: Mix-Ins